warthog618/dunnart/README.md

 ### Home Assistant Integration

 Sensors are discoverable by Home Assistant via the MQTT integration.
-Discovery must be enabled in the MQTT integtation, and **dunnart** must be configured with the corresponding discovery topic prefix.
+Discovery must be enabled in the MQTT integration, and **dunnart** must be configured with the corresponding discovery topic prefix.

 All sensors are assigned to a device, corresponding to the **dunnart** host, on Home Assistant.

 Sensor availability is automatically dependent on the availability of the **dunnart** daemon.

-If the `trigger_topic` is set in the configuration then **dunnart** will re-advertise the sensor config whenever HomeAssistant reconnects to MQTT, else the sensor config is sent once on startup with the retain flag set.
+If the `trigger_topic` is set in the configuration then **dunnart** will re-advertise the sensor config whenever Home Assistant reconnects to MQTT, else the sensor config is sent once on startup with the retain flag set.

 ### Modular Design